kingsoobin/Custom-ESP32-Board/README.md

 4. Import components into main schematic and refer to EspressIF's schematic to make connections
 5. Both created own components and also imported downloaded components
 6. Learned that for important pins, I can use two 27 resistors to improve signal quality and also if debugging needs to be done later that requires this pin to be disconnected, I can simply remove these resistors
-7. Original schematic is using microUSB, but I want to use USB-C -> went to 99Tech to search for boards that use USB-C to look at schematic to see how to connect for my board
+7. Original schematic is using microUSB, but I want to use USB-C -> went to 99Tech to search for boards that use USB-C to look at schematic to see how to connect for my board -> find MOLEX USB-C connector